AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 is this always true though?

-is there always a moral choice?
+or is there always a moral choice?

 in theory? in mind? in principle?